Bird & Nature Watching

 Extinct in the wild

 Bali Starlings, once common in Bali, are now one of the World’s rarest birds.
-The Bali Starling is the only endemic bird of Bali and is now now essentially extinct in the wild.
+The Bali Starling is the only endemic bird of Bali and is now essentially extinct in the wild.
 There are several breeding programs initiated in Bali which have recently released starlings on a neighboring island, Nusa Penida,

 Only captive breeding programs have saved it from total extinction.

-A successful Bali Starling breeding program, is privately funded by the Gardner family, under the auspices of the Begawan Foundation. www.begawanfoundation.org
+The successful Bali Starling breeding program, is privately funded by the Gardner family, under the auspices of the Begawan Foundation. www.begawanfoundation.org